danielnbarbosa/angela/README.md

 ```

 ## Usage
-To start training, use the `train.py` wrapper script and pass in the desired environment and agent type.
+To start training, use the `learn.py` wrapper script and pass in the desired environment and agent type.
 For example to train on the Pong environment with the policy gradient agent:
 ```
-./train.py --env pong --agent pg
+./learn.py --env pong --agent pg
 ```

 To load a saved model:
 ```
-./train.py --env pong --agent pg --load=checkpoints/best/cartpole.pth
+./learn.py --env pong --agent pg --load=checkpoints/best/pong.pth
 ```

 To render an agent:
 ```
-./train.py --env pong --agent pg --render=True
+./learn.py --env pong --agent pg --render=True
 ```

 ## Project layout
 The directory tree structure is as follows:
  - `checkpoints`: Saved model weights.
- - `envs`: One file per environment.
-Configuration of hyperparameters pertaining to agent, model and training loop.
+ - `env_configs`: One file per environment.
+Configuration of hyperparameters pertaining to environment, agent, model and training loop.
  - `libs`: Shared libraries.
 Code for models, agents, training loops and various utility functions.
  - `results`: Current best training results for each environment.